-British Values & The Prevention of Radicalisation
+British Values and the Prevention of Radicalisation

-At Rothley Church of England Primary Academy we take very seriously our responsibility to prepare children for life in modern Britain.
+At Rothley Church of England Academy we take very seriously our responsibility to prepare children for life in modern Britain.
 We believe that British Values "dove-tail" into everything we do in school.
 We understand that Modern Britain is ethnically diverse and culturally rich.
-Through our curriculum, our enrichment visits and our spiritual, moral, social and cultural provision we endeavour to expose the children to life beyond the village of Rothley.
+Through our curriculum, our enrichment visits, and our spiritual, moral, social and cultural provision, we endeavour to expose the children to life beyond the village of Rothley.
 We feel it is vital that our children develop into citizens that thrive in and contribute to Modern Britain.

 The Department of Education have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The Government set out its definition of British values in the 2011 PREVENT Strategy, and these values have been reiterated by the Prime Minister this year.
 At Rothley C of E Primary School these values are reinforced regularly and in the following ways:

-At Rothley democracy is taken very seriously.
+At Rothley, democracy is taken very seriously.
 Children are actively encouraged to have a voice and share their views and opinions regularly.
 Our active school council is one such example.
 Every September we have an election week when the candidates for class representatives on the school council pitch their election manifesto to the rest of their class.
 A secret ballot ensues and the results are announced in a special assembly.
 The children love this process and have great respect for the outcomes.
 The school council representatives (2 per class from Reception to Year 6) meet every week then take the ideas from the meeting back to their classes for discussion.

 Every child also contributes their ideas to the composition of their own class charter every year.
 This sets ground rules for classroom conduct and establishes the standards of behaviour children can expect from each other over the year ahead.
 All children also complete an annual questionnaire which provides them with the opportunity to share their views of learning at Rothley and suggest ways in which the school could be improved further.